JWPedia/JWPedia.github.io/_posts/2020-08-02-conditionals.md

 <sup>The truth table of a conditional statement.</sup>

 Consider the propositions "If $1 + 1 = 2$ then dogs can't fly", and "If dogs can't fly, then the Sun orbits around the Earth."
 The former is a true statement, and the latter, false.
-From these examples, we can see that $T \rightarrow T$ is true, and $T \rightarrow T$ is false.
+From these examples, we can see that $T \rightarrow T$ is true, and $T \rightarrow F$ is false.

 A trickier concept is the notion that a false hypothesis always results in a true conditional.
 How does "If dogs can fly, then $1 + 1 = 0$" make any sense?
 The real answer is that it often doesn't, and that it is a promise made for some nice properties.